CarliJoy/django-pint/README.md

         weight = QuantityFormField(base_units='gram', unit_choices=['gram', 'ounce', 'milligram'])

 The form will render a float input and a select widget to choose the units.
 Whenever cleaned_data is presented from the above form the weight field value will be a Quantity with the units set to grams ( values are converted from the units input by the user ).

+For comparative lookups, query values will be coerced into the correct units when comparing values, this means that comparing 1 ounce to 1 tonne should yield the correct results.

+    less_than_a_tonne = HayBale.objects.filter(weight__lt=Quantity(2000 * ureg.pound))